Incendo/awesome-minecraft/README.md

 ## Anti-Cheating

 - [NoCheatPlus](https://github.com/Updated-NoCheatPlus/NoCheatPlus) - NoCheatPlus attempts to enforce "vanilla Minecraft" mechanics, as well as preventing players from abusing weaknesses in Minecraft or its protocol, making your server more safe.
+- [LibertyBans](https://github.com/A248/LibertyBans) - Cross-platform punishment plugin for Bukkit, Bungeecord, and Velocity expanding on vanilla ban options.

 ## Building
 _Plugins that make building easier._